-Born in 1998 to 2018, the oldest members of Gen Z are 19-years-old and starting college.
-Generation Z is quickly approaching the workforce.
+Born from 1998 to 2018, the oldest members of Gen Z are 20-years-old and quickly approaching the workforce.
 Who exactly is this generation and how are they different from Millennials?
 Here are the top differences between Millennials and Gen-Z.

 Millennials and Gen-Z have very different outlooks on life.
 Millennials have a very idealistic outlook on life.
 This outlook stems from always receiving participation trophies growing up.
-However, Gen-Z has a more pragmatic view of the world.
-Gen-Z grew up during a very difficult recession.
-Watching so many struggle economically, makes Gen-Z for more sensible and realistic.
+However, Gen-Z has a more pragmatic view of the world from growing up during a very difficult recession.
+Watching so many struggle economically, makes Gen-Z far more sensible and realistic.

 Millennials have always been characterized as a generation who wants authenticity.
 However, Gen-Z takes this mentality to a new level.
 Gen-Z looks for truly authentic brands.
 Additionally, Gen-Z responds well to content that is relatable and not “overly polished”.